Stories from the SOC – Multi-layered defense detects Windows Trojan

 Malware infections are common and are often missed by antivirus software.
 Their impact to critical infrastructure and applications can be devastating to an organization's network, brand and customers if not remediated.
 With the everchanging nature of cyberattacks, organizations need a layered security strategy.
 They shouldn’t depend solely on a single layer of security to keep them protected.
 A multi-layered approach can help to provide anything that slips through the cracks is caught before it effects their business.

-The AT&T Managed Threat Detection and Response (MTDR) analyst team received an alarm indicating detection of a potentially malicious executable on a customer's SQL server that was presented as mitigated by their antivirus software.
+The LevelBlue Managed Threat Detection and Response (MTDR) analyst team received an alarm indicating detection of a potentially malicious executable on a customer's SQL server that was presented as mitigated by their antivirus software.
 Despite the mitigated status, the team completed more analysis and discovered a history of similar events on the host.
 Based on the review of the server's event history, the team determined the threat was not mitigated and engaged the customer for remediation.
 MTDR served as the second layer of defense for this customer, quickly detecting a threat that slipped through the cracks before any damage was done.

 Investigation